 TGbf Editor: Modify P137.19 to P137.32 in D5.0 as follows:

-A sensing STA that supports receiving up to four spatial streams shall support Ng = 4 and may support Ng = 16 in the Sensing Measurement Report frame (see Table 9-129h (Sensing Measurement Report Control field definition)).
+A sensing STA that supports receiving up to four spatial streams of an SI2SR NDP, SR2SI NDP, or SR2SR NDP shall support Ng = 4 and may support Ng = 16 in the resulting Sensing Measurement Report frame (see Table 9-129h (Sensing Measurement Report Control field definition)).

-A sensing STA that supports receiving five or more spatial streams shall support Ng = 4 and may support Ng = 16 in the Sensing Measurement Report frame that results from an SI2SR NDP, SR2SI NDP, or SR2SR NDP where the bandwidth is less than or equal to 80 MHz.
+A sensing STA that supports receiving five or more spatial streams of an SI2SR NDP, SR2SI NDP, or SR2SR NDP where the bandwidth is less than or equal to 80 MHz shall support Ng = 4 and may support Ng = 16 in the resulting Sensing Measurement Report frame.

-A sensing STA that supports receiving five or more spatial streams shall support Ng = 8 and may support Ng = 16 in the Sensing Measurement Report frame that results from an SI2SR NDP, SR2SI NDP, or SR2SR NDP where the bandwidth is greater than or equal to 160 MHz.
+A sensing STA that supports receiving five or more spatial streams of an SI2SR NDP, SR2SI NDP, or SR2SR NDP of bandwidth greater than or equal to 160 MHz shall support Ng = 8 and may support Ng = 16 in the resulting Sensing Measurement Report frame.